-Each year, the ACM Special Interest Group on Computer Science Education (SIGCSE) selects recipients for its two awards.
+Each year, the ACM Special Interest Group on Computer Science Education (SIGCSE) selects recipients for its three awards: two candidate awards and one Test of Time award.

 The SIGCSE Award for Outstanding Contribution to Computer Science Education honors an individual or group in recognition of a significant contribution to computer science education.
 The contribution may take many forms, such as: curriculum design, innovating teaching methods, textbook authorship, development of new teaching tools, or any of a number of other significant contributions to computer science education.
 The contribution should have had long lasting impact on, and made a significant difference in, computing education.
 This award was initiated in 1981.